-Confluence Trail is a 3.5 mile out and back trail located near Auburn, CA that features a river and is good for all skill levels.
-The trail is primarily used for hiking, walking, and mountain biking and is accessible from November until November.
+Confluence Trail is a 3.5 mile out and back trail located near Auburn, California that features a river and is good for all skill levels.
+The trail is primarily used for hiking, walking, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash